awodey/awodey.github.io/catlog/index.md

 ### Updates
 Watch this space for news and information!

-- Have a look at the first set of [lecture notes](/catlog/notes/catlog0.pdf) for a _review of basic category theory_.
+- Have a look at the first set of [lecture notes](/catlog/notes/catlog0.pdf) for a review of basic category theory.
 <!---
  - Jan 18: Class begins!
 Meet on zoom for a course overview and some planning.
 - Jan 20: Meet on zoom for a review of category theory, as in the [lecture notes](/catlog/notes/catlog0.pdf).